TelemetryDeck/docs/guides/web-setup.md

 order: 250
 ---

-{% noteinfo "Warning: Beta Version" %}

-We're still tweaking things on the backend for the Web SDK.
-As a result, some data might not be included in your signals, and there is a slight chance that identifiable data might not get filterered out correctly.
-Feel free to play around the Web SDK and [subscribe to our newsletter](https://telemetrydeck.com/newsletter/) to get notified when we release the stable version.

-If you need a safe version of the SDK for JavaScript and Websites, please check out our existing [JavaScript SDK](/docs/guides/javascript-setup).

-{% endnoteinfo %}

 ## Prerequisites

 - You'll need access to your website's code to install this package.
 If you're using a CMS like WordPress, you'll need to be able to edit the theme files.